nescobedo/angular9-todo/README.md

 # Angular 9 Todo List using In-Memory-web-api

 This is my Angular 9 CRUD application.
-It is a basic Todo app that uses the in-memory-web- to replicate calls.
+It is a basic Todo app that uses the in-memory-web-api to replicate calls.

 This app also includes Bootstrap 4(scss) and prettier.
-It uses the messaging service from Angular's well know Tour of Heroes tutorial to show api requests.
+It uses the messaging service from Angular's Tour of Heroes tutorial to show api requests.

 I wanted to learn more about the in-memory-web-api service so here is the process I used to create this application: